-Once notified that "the scene is safe" from the ICP, the Airport Security Supervisor/Shift Leader will proceed at once with the emergency vehicle and gate keys to the grid specified by AOCC/ASRC.
-In co-ordination with the Senior Fire Officer on site, the ASU will assume airport security responsibility for the crash site, and facilitate establishment of the Incident Command Post, Collection Point, and Advanced Medical Post.
-At each phase he/ she will make a timely report to the Airport Emergency Operations Centre Manager of ICP status and capabilities on the Motorola Emergency Radio CH.
-5.

-- 1) All other Security personnel will immediately: - Secure all restricted zone access points and access to second floor at the airport terminal; - b) CIAA Airport Security, and Airline Operator representatives will canvass the upstairs viewing area and airport terminal for any friends and family members of passengers on the crashed plane and assist in moving these persons to the designated location for briefing; - c) Contact off duty officers for support (if needed); - d) In consultation with the Incident Commander establish an ambulance route.
+- 1) The Airport Security Unit Manager or Shift Supervisor will proceed immediately to the location of the portable Incident Command Post trailer and assist the Operations personnel there in connecting the trailer to the Safety Truck. - 2) Once cleared by AEOC to attend to the scene of the accident, link with RCIPS and facilitate establishment of the Incident Command Post, Collection Point, and Advanced Medical Post.
+At each phase he/ she will make a timely report to the Airport Emergency Operations Centre Commander of ICP status and capabilities on the Motorola Emergency Radio CH.
+5. - 3) All other Security personnel will immediately: - a) Secure all restricted zone access points and access to second floor at the airport terminal; - b) CIAA Airport Security, CIAA Customer Service and Airline Operator representatives will canvass the upstairs viewing area and airport terminal for any friends and family members of passengers on the crashed plane and assist in moving these persons to the CIAA Conference Room for briefing; - c) Contact off duty officers for support; - d) In consultation with the Incident Commander establish an ambulance route.
 This route should provide for the continuous, unobstructed flow of emergency vehicles without blockage or reversal into the casualty pick up area.
 Escort Advanced Medical Personnel to the Incident Command Post if needed.
 There they will be briefed on accident status and Advanced Medical Post location.
 Log all actions as necessary; - e) Airport Security personnel will work to ensure airport security protocol is continuously met and manpower is available and deployed as needed to control traffic in the vicinity of the accident site, and ensure only authorized emergency personnel in possession of appropriate airport access criteria are allowed entry to the airport or accident site (Zone 1).
 RCIPS at the accident scene should position officers to assume custody of personal effects that may be removed from the aircraft. - f) An entry control point to the accident site shall be established (in conjunction with the ICP) and physical cordoning off at least a 500-foot perimeter of the accident site should be done as soon as possible to exclude intruders, press, sightseers, onlookers and souvenir hunters suing the stakes and material supplied in the ICP.
-Appropriate markings shall be prominently displayed to advise all persons of possible hazards which may cause them serious injury should they encroach on the area. - g) As soon as the Fire is contained or controlled and the RFFS Incident Commander determines the site is safe for further response the Senior RCIPS Officer that is Incident Command System qualified will assume the position of Incident Commander.
+Appropriate markings shall be prominently displayed to advise all persons of possible hazards which may cause them serious injury should they encroach on the area.

+g) As soon as the Fire is contained or controlled and the RFFS Incident Commander determines the site is safe for further response the Senior RCIPS Officer that is Incident Command System qualified will assume the position of Incident Commander.
 A debrief should be given and formal acceptance of the post should be made and transmitted to the AEOC Manager immediately.

-6.1.7 Actions by CIAA Airport Operations
+6.1.7 Actions By CIAA Airport Operations